HPT UK A4C

 Some people recover at a quicker rate than others, possibly depending on the length of time before diagnosis, and also possibly depending on sufficient minerals (Magnesium and boron) and vitamin D. Symptom relief can take up to 12 months, sometimes longer, although most people report improvements quickly, with brain fog, bone pain and anxiety often reported to be the first symptoms to vanish.

-r people with PHPT do have a greater chance of a genetic cause but this is not always the case.
+Younger people with PHPT do have a greater chance of a genetic cause but this is not always the case.
 In 2022, we have seen an increased number of teenagers diagnosed with primary hyperparathyroidism.

-PHPT Details and read our Case Stories.
+Please see our age survey on PHPT Details and read our Case Stories.

 We see many people with recurring or persistent PHPT following a focused parathyroidectomy (removal of one gland), most often when surgeons relied on scans, or in patients with ectopic extra glands.

-Parathyroid hyperplasia is known to affect all glands but not necessarily at the same time, and may or may not have a genetic cause.
+Parathyroid hyperplasia is known to affect all glands, but not necessarily at the same time, and may or may not have a genetic cause.
 Some surgeons aim to locate all four glands during surgery.
-Many patients would prefer this option to prevent a prolonged battle for subsequent surgery if not cured first time.
+Many patients would prefer this option to prevent a prolonged battle for subsequent surgery, if not cured first time.
 NICE guidelines recommend to offer a 4 gland exploration.
 Some surgeons choose to examine glands on one side, to 'eliminate the risk of scar tissue should a repeat surgery be needed'.
 We often see members with an adenoma found on both sides of the neck, which reinforces the issue of getting it right first time with 4 gland exploration, and highlights a merit of intraoperative PTH testing.

 Many of our members find supplements magnesium, vitamin D, and boron can offer some symptom relief before surgery and benefit bone remineralisation helping with hungry bone syndrome post op.
 K2 will also aid bone remineralisation.